Cerrix/paligemma_sagemaker_inference_notebooks/README.md

 ## General Disclaimer

 This notebook is intended for demonstration and educational purposes only.
 It is not designed for production use without further modifications and hardening.
-Before deploying this enpoint to a production environment, it is crucial to conduct thorough testing, security assessments, and optimizations based on your specific requirements and best practices.
+Before deploying this endpoint to a production environment, it is crucial to conduct thorough testing, security assessments, and optimizations based on your specific requirements and best practices.

 ## Contributing